 Where to invest?

 If you found an investment strategy that works for you and you are ready to invest, stick to it and stay consistent.
 I suggest you invest a portion of your pay automatically into index funds and take a look at my investment suggestions to choose a proper asset allocation for your objectives.
-You can also see exactly how I invest in my Open Book series or have a chat with us if you need any guidance.
+You can also see exactly how I invest in my Open Book series.

 - Bennyhoff, Donald G. Emotional Circuit Breakers: Equity Implementation Plans.